 Inbound Planning Day

 The first step we recommend is to get your marketing and sales team together and decide who you are trying to reach, what topics should you be talking about, and the mechanisms for distributing your content that you create.
-At LeadG2, we call this the Inbound Planning Day, and it’s our first step in the 7 Step Lead Generation Process.
+At LeadG2, we call this the Inbound Planning Day.
 You can, of course, do this yourself, but we like to think that with an expert guiding you through each step of the planning process you can achieve better results in a shorter period of time.

 After you determine what content you are going to produce, you will then want to input the topics and titles of blog posts into a content calendar.
 This can be as simple as an Excel spreadsheet or a Google spreadsheet or as sophisticated as a project management tool.
 Really anything with a calendar function will work just great.